 - Facing difficulties as opportunities: supply chains with a high level of resilience are capable of reacting strongly to any adverse event.

 How to transport goods in a more sustainable and resilient way?

-Make sure to include cost efficient and environmentally friendly freight transportation options in your process planning.
-On ground transportation, the less than truckload (LTL) and partial truckload (PTL) services are options with a lower GHG emissions and great savings.
+Make sure to include cost-efficient and environmentally-friendly freight transportation options in your process planning.
+On-ground transportation, the less than truckload (LTL) and partial truckload (PTL) services are options with lower GHG emissions and great savings.